AlanCoding/ansible-locate/README.md

 ```

 Will just print stuff.
 This may give you enough information to
-`ansible-galaxy collection install` the collections needed for your stuff
+`ansible-galaxy collection install` the collections needed for the `install.yml`
-to run.
+playbook to run.
+That comes with a few qualifiers about pathing issues.

 Having the collections alone is not enough, you also need to change the
 task names.
 In the narrow case of roles, there is another option to add